-\A rating of "1", "2" or "3" on this item requires the completion of the Preschool/Daycare Module on the Comprehensive version of the assessment.
+A rating of "1", "2" or "3" on this item requires the completion of the Preschool/Daycare Module on the Comprehensive version.

 Rating SLEEP Please rate the highest level from the past 30 days.
-The child must be 12 months of age or older to assess this item.
-If child is under 12 months of age, please rate a "0."
+The child must be 12 months of age or older to rate this item.
 0 No evidence of problems with sleep.
 1 Child has some problems with sleep.
 Toddlers resist sleep and consistently need a great deal of adult support to sleep.
 Preschoolers may have either a history of poor sleep or continued problems 1-2 nights per week.
 2 Child is having problems with sleep.
 Toddlers and preschoolers may experience difficulty falling asleep, night waking, night terrors or nightmares on a regular basis.
 3 Child is experiencing significant sleep problems that result in sleep deprivation.
 Parents have exhausted numerous strategies for assisting child.